Sultans of String

-Sultans of String are an instrumental music group based in Toronto, Ontario, combining elements of Spanish flamenco, Arabic folk, Cuban rhythms, and French Manouche Gypsy-jazz.
+Sultans of String are an instrumental music group based in Toronto, Ontario, combining elements of Spanish flamenco, Arabic folk, Cuban rhythms, and French Manouche Django-jazz.
 The group's leader is producer and Canadian musician Chris McKhool.

 History

 Founding members Chris McKhool and Kevin Laliberté began performing together in 2004, combing McKhool's six-stringed violin and Laliberté's flamenco guitar.
 They began recording and touring with a full band, performing at festivals and events around Ontario.

-In 2007 Sultans of String released their first album, Luna', which won a 2007 Musique du Monde Award and an Ontario Independent Music Award for Best Song and Best Instrumental.
+In 2007 Sultans of String released their first album, Luna, which won a 2007 Musique du Monde Award and an Ontario Independent Music Award for Best Song and Best Instrumental.
 They were named Best Latin Jazz Group by Exclusive Magazine, and were nominated for a Canadian Folk Music Award (Best Instrumentalist Group) and a Toronto Independent Music Awards (World Music).

 In 2008 Luna was a #1 hit across Canada on Top Ten national radio charts in the “International” & ” World/Folk” categories.
 That year the band won the International Songwriting Competition Award (instrumental), and was named Best Variety Act by Festivals & Events Ontario.
 The band were finalists for the International Independent Music Award for Best World Fusion Song.